 few months to put together an 'Arts Centre'.

 In September 2001, Marion Lyons was appointed as the first Project Co-ordinator, funded by the Comunity Employment Group.
 Alana Reid took over the role in September, 2002, followed by Fay Condon who held the position as Co-ordinator for the next two and a half years.
 In early 2008, the position of Co-ordinator became available again, and the committee decided to split the role into two - Jo Grimwood, since resigned, and Lisa Grace as Project Co-ordinator, with Gaye Larsen as Gallery Assistant, with a vision of opening the gallery every day of the week, under the sponsorship of The Community Trust of Southland.
 Dianne Robinson took over the Co-ordinator role in November 2011, with Jo Grimwood returning in the assistant role during 2012.
-Emma Coppin is now the Gallery Assistant and Film Society Co-ordinator.
+Emma Coppin who began as Gallery Assistant and Film Society Coordinator in late 2012 has currently taken up the role as Gallery Coordinator from her predecessor, Dianne Robinson.

 The Arts Centre continues to grow its audience.
 Sales vary widely due to a variety of factors: the popularity of the artist, the nature of the work, its affordability, and exhibiting timing all affect sales.
 As our reputation has grown, so has the level of audience expectation.
 The Arts Centre needs to continue to provide a challenging programe and develop an infrastructure to meet this growth and events.